 "Ah yes," said Barlayn, "but 'not working out' was not intended to cover 'assassination'."

-"For that matter, surely you don't want anyone to become an object for target practice."
+"Nor do you want anyone to become an object for target practice."

 "Of course not," he agreed, unable to evade the trap she was setting for him.